 When we talk about closing the customer feedback loop, we’re not talking about the three tactics above.
 We’re talking about targeted and personalized follow-up communication to specific pieces of product feedback.
 Closing the loop means letting your user know how you’ve improved the product because of what they said.
 It means personal followup that makes an individual connection.
 Proper feedback followup stands out from the rest of the so-called “user engagement” people experience that’s generic, looks mass-produced, and feels anything but personal.

-How to Manage the Customer Feedback Loop: 7 Best Practices
+How to Close the Customer Feedback Loop: 7 Best Practices

 1. Focus on One Feedback Source to Start

 Before you can close any feedback loops, you have to open them.
 That means creating a way to gather their feedback.
 Using a single feedback source is a great jumping off point, providing a focused target for your team’s energy.

 In the future, your team can (and should!) add additional feedback sources into the mix.
 Additional channels for customer feedback can help you improve your Coverage Rate, or the percentage of customers providing feedback.
 (A healthy coverage rate, whether in terms of percentage of accounts or percentage of revenue those accounts represent, is 15 – 25%, with 25+% being excellent.)
 Additional sources will also bring you different types of context and increased fidelity of analysis.

 But for now, one source is a good start.

 Oftentimes product feedback is either aggregated or centralized – you need to do both.

 Turning feedback into action is difficult when it’s buried in a folder or scattered across various inconsistent spreadsheets.
 So, make the feedback you collect useful and easily-accessible by organizing it in a single, centralized location.
 Chances are you’ll receive feedback that can be beneficial to every different team within your organization, don’t keep it from them!